clockworklabs/spacetime-docs/docs/sdks/c-sharp/quickstart.md

 using System.Collections.Concurrent;
 ```

 We will also need to create some global variables that will be explained when we use them later.

-Add the following to the top of `Program.cs`:
+To `Program.cs`, add:

 ```csharp
 // our local client SpacetimeDB identity